polyccon/cv/CV.md

 ## Education
 * 17 week bootcamp Founders and Coders
 * Ph.D. in Experimental Physics, Atomic and Molecular Spectroscopy in particular.
+L.E.N.S., INO-CNR and Univesity of Florence, Italy.
 * Degree in Physics (BSc/MSc).
+Aristotle University of Thessaloniki.

 ## Foreign Languages
 * English